 Christopher has known what he wanted to do since growing up in an Iowa town of just 1,300.
 Without even an antenna for the family TV let alone cable, he became obsessed with music through listening to Motown and classic rock & roll with his parents and repeatedly watching Disney classics like The Lion King and The Jungle Book on repeat.
 He taught himself drums, trumpet, piano, and guitar, even auditing a college Jazz History class at just 12-years-old alongside his dad.
 He also found music via faith.
 Living in a devoutly religious home, he spent a lot of time in church.

 “Our church was full of music, and I even played for a while as part of a worship group there.
 The experience taught me the power of music to connect with people on an emotional level.
 Even though I don't associate with any religion or supernatural beliefs these days, that spiritual feeling is something that has stuck with me, and that I try to inject into my performances.”

 Throughout, Christopher architected a sound that’s both poetically ponderous and theatrically bombastic.
 Now, he’s officially sharing it.

 “This album isn’t for me,” he leaves off.
 “The art happens when you’re alone at the piano.
 I got my satisfaction from that part of the process.
 Now, I’ve created something for others.
-I want people to reflect on their lives and what they’re doing when they listen to this and feel happy.
-There’s no reason to live under any pretense or obligations other than your own passion and love.
-The album is about that.”
+I want people to reflect on their lives and what they’re doing with their time when they listen to this and feel some sort of joy."